syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 SyncfusionSegmentedItemSelectedHoverBackground
 </td>
 <td>
-Used to set the selected hover background of the segmented item.
+Used to set the selected hover background color of the segmented item.
 </td>
 </tr>
 <tr>